-The bill would also change who would be required to hang up a Farm Animal Liability Act sign in order to seek applicability of the statutory protections.
-Currently, it is only a farm animal professional-a person engaged for compensation in instructing a participant, or renting to a participant a farm animal for the purpose of riding, driving, or being a passenger on the farm animal; renting tack to the participant; examining or administering medical treatment to a farm animal as a veterinarian; and someone providing veterinary or farrier services-who would be required to hang the Tex.
-Civ.
-Practice & Remedies Code § sign.
-HB 365 would expand the "farm 87.001(5). animal professional" definition to add: providing nonmedical care or treatment to a farm animal, including vaccinations; assisting in providing animal health management activities, including providing vaccination; care. feeding. and husbandry of farm animals; assisting or conducting customary tasks on a farm concerning farm animals; and transporting or moving livestock."
+The 2021 changes modified the "farm animal professional" definition to add persons engaged for compensation in the following activities: "providing nonmedical care or treatment to a farm animal, including vaccinations; assisting in providing animal health management activities, including vaccination; providing care, feeding, and husbandry of farm animals; assisting or conducting customary tasks on a farm concerning farm animals; and transporting or moving livestock."
 Tex.
 H.B.
 365, 87th Leg.
 R.S.
 (2021) at § 87.001(5).
-Thus, if the bill passes, it would be required that all farmers and ranchers hang the sign as a farm animal professional.